GuildCrafts/web-development-js/_goals/98-Pizza_Restaurant-RDB_Schema_with_CRUD_API.md

   - [ ] the dates/times of delivery
   - [ ] money collected (including tips)
 - [ ] Supports calculating the proper sales tax (the pizza joint located at the intersection of the four corners of the US, so you might have to support sales taxes for Colorado, Arizona, New Mexico and Utah)
+- [ ] API documentation is included in the repo with details on each route, parameters/headers needed, and the structure of returned data
+- [ ] A simple web user interface exists that allows users CRUD the data in the specification (this interface can be as simple as a checkbox that "orders" a pizza by creating a DB record in one of your tables)
+- [ ] Implements a testing suite (mocha/chai)

 **Entity Relationship Diagram**

 - [ ] The E-R diagram...
   - [ ] Supports all the product/user stories
   - [ ] Indicates whether or not each relationship in the schema is is one to one, one to many, or many to many